-This section highlights OSHA standards, Federal Registers (rules, proposed rules, and notices), directives (instructions for compliance officers), and standard interpretations (official letters of interpretation of the standards) related to the apparel and footwear industry.
+This section highlights OSHA standards, Federal Registers (rules, proposed rules, and notices), directives (instructions for compliance officers), and official letters of interpretation of the standards) related to the apparel and footwear industry.

 Frequently Cited Standards

 OSHA maintains a listing of the most frequently cited standards for specified 6-digit North American Industry Classification System (NAICS) codes.
 Please refer to OSHA’s Frequently Cited OSHA Standards page for additional information.
 For Textile Product Mills, use NAICS code 314 in the NAICS search box.

 1910 Subpart I Appendix B, Non-mandatory compliance guidelines for hazard assessment and personal protective equipment selection.
 Provides guidance on how to perform the hazard assessment mentioned in 29 CFR 1910.132.

 Occupational Exposure to Cotton Dust.
 Notice 66:18191-18192, (April 6, 2001).
 On December 7, 2000, OSHA issued a direct final rule amending its occupational health standard for cotton dust (29 CFR 1910.1043) to add cotton washed in a batch kier system to the other types of washed cotton that are partially exempt from the cotton dust standard (FR 65:76563-76567).